 People generally check pricing pages for two reasons.
 One is to find out if you actually fit their budget and second to compare you with your competitors before making a purchase decision.
 The pricing pages that actually win over visitors are those that make decision making easier.
 Typically these pages have an excellent header copy, clean layout, simple language and inspire some degree of trust in the visitor without overwhelming them with too much information or choices.

 While you may have cut a perfect copy of a pricing page you can go one step ahead by replacing standard pricing tables with a calculator.
 According to the Demand Gen Report in 2015, “nearly 25% of survey participants said that they had used ROI calculators to research B2B decisions and about 40% respondents gave calculators 4 out of 5 in terms of how helpful they were to them during the purchase process.
 The reason many prospects find calculators useful is that it helps them get a rough estimate of what something is going to cost them before they actually make a purchase decision.
-In addition they can explore their options and at the same time evaluate you against your competitors.
-Here's an example of calculator used on the pricing page of ReferralCandy website:
+In addition, they can explore their options and at the same time evaluate you against your competitors.
+Here’s an example of a calculator used on the pricing page of ReferralCandy website: